 Clean checkout is recommended if the checkout directory content was modified by an external process via adding new or modifying, or deleting existing files.

-You can enforce clean sources action for a build configuration from the Build Configuration page (see Actions drop-down in the top right corner), or for an agent from the Agent Details page.
+You can enforce clean sources action for a build configuration from the Build Configuration home page (Actions drop-down in the top right corner), or for an agent from the Agent Details page using the Miscellaneous section, the Clean sources on this agent option.
 The action opens a list of agents/build configurations to clean sources for.

 You can also enable automatic cleaning the sources before every build, if you check the option Clean all files before build on the Create/Edit Build Configuration> Version Control Settings page.
 If this option is checked, TeamCity performs a full checkout before each build.